SLKone/SLKone.github.io/_sub-industries/aerospace-defense.md

   - "Optimized inventory levels and reduced carrying costs"
 why_choose:
   - "Aerospace & Defense Experience: We know the quality, security, and compliance demands that shape this work."
-  - "Practical Technology Integration: We apply manufacturing technology where it earns its place, and say so when it does not."
+  - "Practical Technology Integration: We apply robotics, automation, and quality analytics where they improve cost, throughput, or reliability."
   - "Supply Chain Resilience: Building supply networks that hold up under disruption."
   - "Lifecycle Management: Keeping products supportable and profitable across long program lives."
   - "Hands-On Partnership: The same people work with your team from start to finish."